dikshita-git/RP_Study-on-Ingress-and-its-security-IPv4-IPv6-/README.md

 ## Title

-Comparison between ingress controllers and methods to secure applications in k3s cluster based on authentication and automated certificates
+Comparison between ingress controllers and methods to secure web applications and the kube-API server in kubernetes clusters

 ## Topic